In today's fast-paced job market, it is very important for a candidate to figure out if a company is a good fit.

 - Do the employees have the flexibility to work from home?

 - Does the company involve in any sort of event or activity?

 About the interviewer

 Asking questions to the interviewer about his association with the organization will help you build a rapport with him.
 It will also help both of you to get at ease with each other.

-- For how long have you been associated with the company?
+- How long have you been associated with the company?

 - What do you enjoy the most about working here?